Data Control & Systems: Competitors

-With the successes of Data Control, many other people realised that Internet access was a huge opportunity to make money and create a new business type in the country before the impending Dot Com boom and bust.
-As part of that boom there was a very particular company that made a fantastically meteoric rise to fame and then crashed into ignominy all within the first five years of Zimbabwe's internet debut: Samara Services.
+With the successes of Data Control, many other people realised that Internet access was an opportunity to make money and create a new business type in the country before the impending Dot Com boom and bust.
+As part of that boom there was a company „Samara Services“ that made a meteoric rise to fame and then crashed into ignominy all within the first five years of Zimbabwe's internet debut.
 All Zimbabwe's major Internet Service Providers (ISPs) were based on a single block of buildings in central Harare.
 The buildings were namely Eastgate Centre, Harare and Southampton Life Centre.
 The entire block of buildings was built by the same consulting engineers company, Ove Arup & Partners of Harare.

 By close of 1999, Samara Services had all but evaporated and the directors disappeared.
 Their customers were left without services and their entire network fell into disarray in a very short period of time.
 Their creditors quickly seized assets and equipment as part-settlement of outstanding bills as was recorded in The Herald newspaper on Zimbabwe.
 The one really notable contribution to Zimbabwean internet history by Samara was that they had managed to gain the most popularity and largest user base in the little nation in a very short period of time.
 It was that massive growth that may have led to their downfall and the company failures on the back of many hidden issues that the public were never made aware of.
 Another issue leading to their demise was the backbone of the entire network was on a single operator's backbone: the PTC.

 Another competitor was Africa Online.
 It was a rather late arrival compared to the other ISPs as they had older (technologically speaking) equipment but a very much better management structure which allowed them to survive longer than was expected of other ISPs.
 Their advent into the world of Internet service provision at the end of 1997 was a breath of fresh air after the collapse of Samara Services.
 Many of the technical and administrative staff from Samara services were absorbed into Africa online as a result and it was believed that much of their equipment was from Samara Services too.
 Their parent service provision was from Prodigy Internet through the same leased line structure of PTC.